George Worth: Pan American Games

 Worth was also a member of three Pan-American teams on behalf of the US.
 He won the individual silver medal in sabre and the team gold medal in sabre and foil at the 1951 Pan American Games in Argentina.
 He repeated those results at the 1955 Pan American Games in Mexico.
 At the 1959 Pan American Games in Chicago, he again won a team gold, and came in fifth in the individual competition.

 He took the Pan American Games Oath of Participation on behalf of all athletes of the United States during the opening ceremonies of the 1959 Games.

 After his fencing career concluded, he was a leading official in the sport.
+After retiring from the South Orangetown Ambulance Corps, he delivered Meals-on-Wheels as a volunteer.
+He died on January 15, 2006, at the advanced age of 90.
+He was married to his wife Karen for 52 years, and was survived by her and his children James and Karen.
+He was buried at Loescher's Veterans Cemetery in New Hempstead, New York.

 Hall of Fame

 He was inducted into the USFA Hall of Fame in 1974.